-The curve number is a hydrologic parameter used to describe the stormwater runoff potential for the drainage area.
+A curve number (CN) is a hydrologic parameter used to describe the stormwater runoff potential for the drainage area.
 It is a function of land use, soil type, and soil moisture.
-The Natural Resources Conservation Service (NRCS) has divided soils into four hydrologic soil groups (i.e., A, B, C, and D) according to the ability to infiltrate.
+The Natural Resources Conservation Service (NRCS) has divided soils into four hydrologic soil groups (i.e., A, B, C, and D) according to water’s ability to infiltrate.
 The curve number values range from approximately 30 (for permeable soils with high infiltration rates) to 100 (for water bodies, impervious surfaces, and soil near-zero infiltration rates).

 In GeoHECHMS, the process of computing CN involves land use and soil types.
 Our software automates this process by using the following data:

 - Look-up tables for software reference

 For a watershed that consists of several soil types and land use, a composite CN is calculated as:

 The Compute CN command is used to compute the curve number (CN) for each subbasin, which is used to determine how much runoff occurs based upon the Land Use (or Land Cover) and the underlying Hydrologic Soil Type.
 For example, urban areas where there is a lot of pavement and hard surfaces will generate significant runoff, regardless of the underlying hydrologic soil type.
 To learn more about curve number computation for urban areas, refer to this article in our knowledge base.